open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 According to this logic, the OTel-Arrow bridge makes economic sense as we compare the difference in vCPU/hour with the difference in GiB exported.
-For example, in one trial the OTel-Arrow Exporter used an average 77.0 vCPU and exported at a rate of 107 GiB/hour.
+For example, in one trial the OTel-Arrow exporter used an average 77.0 vCPU and exported at a rate of 107 GiB/hour.
 In a similar trial with a similar quantity of aggregate data, we observe the OTLP exporter used 53.7 vCPU and exported 143 GiB/hour.
 In most cloud compute agreements, the cost of 23 vCPU/hour is